Arvin Dar, PhD

-- ASSISTANT PROFESSOR Oncological Sciences
+- ADJUNCT PROFESSOR | Oncological Sciences

-B.Sc, University of Western Ontario
+BSc, University of Western Ontario

-Postdoctoral Training, Univesity of California, San Francisco
+Postdoctoral Training, University of California, San Francisco

-Dean's Postdoctoral Prize
+UCSF Dean's Postdoctoral Prize

 BCRP Multidisciplinary Postdoctoral Award